-The Mental Health and Wellness pillar focuses on how both individual alumni and local YouthBuild programs can access resources, tools, and partnerships that can best provide them with support in this area.
-We hope to engage our alumni in thoughtful discussions regarding the state of mental health in their communities, strategies and techniques for self-care and self-awareness, tips about how to navigate mental health systems, and how to receive resources they can use both personally and share with programs and alumni clubs.
+The Mental Health and Wellness pillar focus on how both individual alumni and local YouthBuild programs can access resources, tools, and partnerships that can best provide them with support in this area.
+This resource will engage alumni with mental health strategies and techniques for self-care, self-awareness, and tips on navigating mental health systems.
+These can be used personally and shared with programs and alumni clubs.